hsiehph/newWeb/_pages/research.md

 feature_row1-3:
   - image_path: /assets/images/scienceGraphAbst_v7.PH.png
     alt: "103"
-    title: "Delinating Genome Diversity and Evolution using Long-Read Sequencing"
+    title: "Delineating Genome Diversity and Evolution using Long-Read Sequencing"
     text: "20 years after the first draft of human genome, with the recent development of long-read sequencing, we now finally have the ability to assemble diploid genomes and study complex genomic regions for the first time.
 As part of efforts from the Human Genome Structural Variation and Human Pangenome Reference Consortia, my research program leverages these resources to better capture the genetic diversity of our species, especially in regions of more complex forms of variation that short-read data cannot ascertain."
     url: "https://science.sciencemag.org/content/366/6463/eaax2083"
     btn_label: "Adaptive SV Introgression in Humans"